bizkut/Discovery/README.md

   - The MINECRAFT_PORT in your .env file matches the LAN port Minecraft is using
   - Host settings in docker-compose.yml
 - Ensure mod versions match exactly as specified
+- Any changes made in LangFlow will be automatically applied on the next Discovery run

 ## License